Who has benefitted..

 Special thank you to the LDF from the Barton Family

-This section is to represent the huge number of people to have been supported by the LDF since the Covid-19 pandemic began in 2020.
+This section is to represent all those who have been supported by the LDF since the Covid-19 pandemic began in 2020.
 The line dance community suffered significantly, not just loss of income and financial hardship, but the heartbreak of missing contact with family, loved ones, friends and colleagues.

-Instinctively people turned to the LDF for support and, without prompting a massive fund-raising drive started with many thousands of pounds being raised in numerous ways.
+Instinctively people turned to the LDF for support and, without prompting, a massive fund-raising drive started with thousands of pounds being raised in numerous ways.
 That momentum continues to this day and it goes a long way to proving how generous and thoughtful line dancers are.

 Gary O'Reilly had to cancel several paid events and classes due to serious infection which spread around his body and settled into his shoulder.
 He was hospitalized for treatment but did not have any health cover insurance.
 His condition was more serious than first though, the infection was so serious he was in danger of losing his arm.
 At this date.
 24th Nov he is still unwell and has had to cancel events and his classes - it is likely he will be without income until the New Year.